EvanCooper9/weather_sms/README.md

 Scheduled weather notifications via SMS

 ##About
 A pure javascript app that sends scheduled text messages containing weather information.
-It integrates both [Twilio](https://www.twilio.com) and [OpenWeatherMap](http://openweathermap.org) for SMS messaging and weather information.
+It integrates both [Twilio](https://www.twilio.com) and [OpenWeatherMap](http://openweathermap.org) APIs for SMS messaging and weather information.
 With Node.js, weather_sms runs as a standalone application to send messages.

 Currently, it runs on an [Onion Omega](https://onion.io).